About

 Please verify with your client that they are comfortable talking about their travels.
 Some people just don’t enjoy talking about that aspect of their life, and I respect that.
 However, misleading them (and me) into doing an interview won’t help get your client placed.
 I have conducted some interviews where the subjects said, “I don’t really like to travel…” There’s not a lot I can do with that kind of answer, except to kill the story.

 If your client has a new album, book or DVD to promote, please mail me his or her CD, DVD/Blu-ray or book prior to the interview.
 Give me a few days to go over the material.
 If you would like the product back, include a SASE or a prefilled-in airbill for a prompt return.
-(You may contact me via Facebook here.
-Or, please use the contact form above for my office address.)
+(You may leave a private comment for me here.
+Or, please use the contact form for more inquiries or my office address.)

 Because the column runs in multiple outlets, I don’t peg articles to certain cities (i.e. a concert in just one location).
 If your artist has a national tour or a film that is coming out, let me know when.
 Also, if your client is the star of a TV series, please let me the dates for the season premiere and finale.